Check Username Availability with jQuery and AJAX

 </div>

-Create ajaxfile.php file to handle AJAX requests.
+Create ajaxfile.php file to handle AJAX request.

 <?php